 Back-to-school season is underway all across the country.
 For students and parents alike, the upcoming school year is prompting growing anxiety over the prevalence of active shooter situations.
-With gun violence is on the rise many parents are finding themselves face-to-face with the horrifying question of “What if?”
+With gun violence is on the rise many parents are looking for active shooter notification procedures.
+Here’s our list.

 Fifty-nine incidences of gunfire on school grounds have already occurred in 2019, according to Everytown for Gun Safety.
 Parents wonder: what should I do if my child’s school goes on lockdown?